-U.S. Department of Health and Human Services Assistant Secretary for Policy and Evaluation in areas where programs are controversial (often recent expansion of government role) - poverty, health, education, not Defense Department or Department of Agriculture.
+U.S. Department of Health and Human Services Assistant Secretary for Policy and Evaluation

 "The Assistant Secretary for Planning and Evaluation (ASPE) is the principal advisor to the Secretary of the U.S. Department of Health and Human Services on policy development, and is responsible for major activities in policy coordination, legislation development, strategic planning, policy research, evaluation, and economic analysis."